eliteGoblin/lyubishchev/.github/ISSUE_TEMPLATE/new_features.md

 ---
-name: New Feature
+name: Improvement
-about: Suggest an new feature
+about: Suggest an improvement or new feature
-labels: kind/feature
+labels: kind/improvement
 ---

 ## Context